itu-tid/lecture-notes/Lectures/APIs, REST,  Cloud Functions. ACL with Parse.md

 Access control lists can be modified every time an object is saved.

-#### Restricting Class Creation
+##### Restricting Class Creation

 Under `App Settings > Server Settings > Client Class Creation` you can specify if your expect users to be allowed to create new classes in your database.
 Probably you do not want that.

-##### Combining Authorization Methods to Harden the Security of an Application
+#### Combining Authorization Methods to Harden the Security of an Application

-The methods above have to be combined together to strengthen the authorization of your application.
+The methods above should be combined together to strengthen the authorization of your application.